Amine-Zitoun/ctfs/VirSecCon/README.md

-# ctf_writeups
-this is where you find my solutions for challenges I solved for some capture the flag competetions I participated in

 # GAMMER
 the idea for this challenge was to brute force the flag charachter by charachter by checking with the output of the chall